odkr/pandoc-zotxt.lua/man/man1/pandoc-zotxt.lua.md

 --------------

 Support for group libraries is limited.
-They are only searched if no item in your user library matches the search terms derived from the citation key.
+They are only searched if no item in your personal library matches the search terms derived from the citation key.
 Also, the "extra" field of items in group libraries is ignored.